Early Learning Ideas

 Containers

-I used some of the empty plastic baby food containers that I found in my supply closet to hold my materials.
+I used some of the empty plastic baby food containers that I found in my supply closet to hold different objects and materials.
 I bet you can get some similar containers by asking your kids’ parents, your friends, or the lady who walks a stroller down your street every morning.

 If you don’t have baby food containers, you can also use plastic containers that you pick up at the dollar or discount store.
 Make sure that they are small enough to fit in the balance’s bucket…. and it is best if the containers are all the same.